 LG is a leader in home appliances and the LG 6,000 is no exception!
 Capable of cooling up to 260 square feet while removing nearly 2 pints of humidity per hour, this unit is the best 6000 BTU window air conditioner from a respectable brand.

-- Features 3 cooling and fan speeds for unrivalled power and ships with auto cool for ease of use
+- Features 3 cooling and fan speeds for unrivaled power and ships with auto cool for ease of use

-- Comes with a remote control for simplicity and distance tuning
+- Comes with remote control for simplicity and distance tuning

 - The LG 6,000 is notoriously difficult to install